nyars-jiten/nyars/README.md

   Probably just ignore this for now, tailwind viewer page still works fine with this warning, but impossible view this page from nuxt devtools ("404 not found").
 Check this [issue](https://github.com/nuxt-modules/tailwindcss/issues/459).

-  #### Tailwind CSS IntelliSense extension didn't work

-  The extension requires a `tailwind.config.js` file that is not in the project.
-You have to run the project (this will create `.nuxt/tailwind.config.d.ts`) and then the autocomplete should work.

 </details>

 <details>